dcunited001/dcunited001.github.io/_drafts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

       soul in tact, then what did I do that is so unnameable?

-#### Explaining the ....

-  - (perhaps move this) if it's so crucial for the common person to remain unaware of any system, whether coordinated or the collectively unconscious result of groups (interacting with) social signals, occasionally with unbelievable feedback loops, then there must be some reason for all the secrecy.
-To be certain, it doesn't appear that there is any singular Illuminati or set of conspiratorial secret societies -- far worse, these are dynamics that result purely as a consequence of collective human behavior responding with varying degrees of consciousness to facets of the unconscious made conscious.
-    - as social groups in competition become aware of needs, desires and objectives, then according to how individuals are distributed in a gradiation of consciousness to phenomena, each group responds to awareness of these needs, which are *usually* easier to obtain in competition if they remain unconscious.
-      Since every person begins life almost completely *tabula rasa*, then with respect to almost every phenomena, they are completely unconscious and will rise in society's gradiation of consciousness as they encounter socially available information.
-      Factions can cooperate, but one aspect of nearly every game theory scenario is universally true: it is easier to control the outcomes when you can control information distribution.
-More precisely, by limiting the spread of nearly any information by default, then for some competitive domain, it is advantageous to systematically control the [spatial complexity]() of statistical models by tending to constrain the dispersion of relevent information.
-Though there are some exceptions, people are more predictable when they have less information.
-The leaders filling various roles in cooperating factions, however, are not useful without the requisite information to interface with the social system to win the game.

 #### What has this "Taint" been like for me?

   - What has it been like for me?
 Every new acquaintance you make: